Frequently Asked Questions

 No, an auto response is only sent to messages as often as your interval is set.
 The default interval is to send an auto-reply every 180 days.
 On your Auto Responders page there's the ability to change this interval and to prevent some email addresses or domains from ever receiving an auto response message.

 We support most cell phone providers in the world.
-To test your phone number with AwayFind, please visit this test page.
 If we cannot send you an SMS, we can still send you push notifications via our iPhone and Android applications, send IM over most IM networks, DM over Twitter, or even call.

 While AwayFind does not charge separately for SMS notifications, standard message and data rates apply.
 We can also send you push notifications via our iPhone and Android applications, send IM over most IM networks, direct message over Twitter, or even call.